 Most food allergies start in childhood, but they can develop at any time of life.
-It isn't clear why, but some adults develop an allergy to a food they used to eat with no problem.
-Sometimes a child outgrows a food allergy only to have it reappear in adulthood.
+It is not clear why, but some adults develop an allergy to a food they typically eat with no problem.
+Sometimes a child outgrows a food allergy, but that's less likely to happen with adults.

-Some people with a food allergy are at risk for a life-threatening reaction (anaphylaxis) that requires emergency treatment.
+Some people with a food allergy are at risk of a life-threatening reaction (anaphylaxis) that requires emergency treatment.

 Don't ignore a reaction that occurs shortly after eating a particular food.
-See your doctor to determine what's causing it.
+See your doctor to determine the cause of your symptoms.
 Even if you've had a relatively mild reaction in the past, subsequent allergic reactions may be more serious.
 Get emergency treatment for any severe food reaction.

 - Guidelines for the diagnosis and management of food allergy in the United States: Summary for patients, families and caregivers.
 National Institute of Allergy and Infectious Diseases. https://www.niaid.nih.gov/diseases-conditions/guidelines-clinicians-and-patients-food-allergy.
 Accessed Feb.
 1, 2020.